Detroit breaks new ground in bankruptcy settlements

 On Friday, Federal Bankruptcy Judge Steven Rhodes is expected to rule that Detroit's plan for restructuring $18 billion in debt and obligations is fair to creditors and feasible for the city to follow.

-The plan includes an agreement with Financial Guaranty Insurance Co, a bond insurer with a $1.1 billion exposure from guaranteeing pension debt.
+The plan includes an agreement with Financial Guaranty Insurance Co [FGIC.UL], a bond insurer with a $1.1 billion exposure from guaranteeing pension debt.
 FGIC gained control of the site of the Joe Louis Arena and plans to turn it into a housing and retail development anchored by a hotel.

-Another settlement, with bond insurer Syncora Guarantee, includes a lease on part of a tunnel connecting to Canada, control of a parking garage, and options to acquire property near the riverfront.
+Another settlement, with bond insurer Syncora Guarantee [SYCRFS.UL], includes a lease on part of a tunnel connecting to Canada, control of a parking garage, and options to acquire property near the riverfront.

 Both deals incorporate cash and city-issued notes, as well.